 Starting Your Travel Nursing Career in 6 Steps

-If you already meet the requirements to become a travel nurse and are ready to take the plunge, here is a step by step guide to get your travel nursing career started.
+If you already meet the requirements to become a travel nurse and are ready to take the plunge, here is a step-by-step guide to getting your travel nursing career started.

 1. Find a travel company that you want to work with

-Once you pick a travel company, an agent will be assigned to you, unless you were referred by someone and then you would most likely be in touch with their agent.
+Once you pick a travel nurse agency, an agent will be assigned to you.
 Feeling comfortable with your recruiter is of utmost importance.
 If they give you a bad vibe or you feel like they don’t have your best interest in mind then you can always request a different agent.

-Your agent is responsible for finding your assignments, making your contracts, setting up your interviews and securing your housing.
+Your travel nurse recruiter is responsible for finding your assignments, making your contracts, setting up your interviews, and securing your housing.
 They are your lifeline so it is important to have someone who is on point.